 Employees who have not exhausted their sick leave credits for the current year (December 1 through November 30) are eligible for up to forty-eight (48) hours pay, payable on the payday preceding Christmas.
-To be eligible, the employee must have been employed for one full calendar year prior to December 1.
+To be eligible, the employee must have accumulated 240 hours of sick leave credit.